radarjd/sparki_learning/docs/index.rst

-pickAFile()
+pickAFile(prompt = "Choose a file")
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	Creates window with a file dialog so that the user can pick a file.
 Might be useful for reading from or saving to a file.
-(Moved to sparki_learning.gui in v1.6.0.)
+(Moved to sparki_learning.gui in v1.6.0.). prompt is an optional message prompt to the user (added in 1.6.3)

-pickAFolder()
+pickAFolder(prompt = "Choose a folder")
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-	Creates window with a dialog so that the user can pick a folder.
+	Creates window with a dialog so that the user can pick a folder. prompt is an optional message prompt to the user.